A successful data management and BI strategy must answer some key questions, such as:

 - The type of transformations required.
 This may range from simple look-ups to more complex transformation data flows, such as flattening the hierarchy of an XML, JSON, or COBOL file or normalizing data

 To successfully address these challenges, use different ETL products, and create a comprehensive, accurate view of enterprise data.
 Businesses need high-performance code-free ETL software tools that offer native connectivity to all the required data sources.
-These ETL solutions should be capable of handling structured, semi-structured, and unstructured data, and built-in job scheduling and workflow automation features to save the developer resources and time spent on managing data.
+These ETL processes and tools should be capable of handling structured, semi-structured, and unstructured data, and built-in job scheduling and workflow automation features to save the developer resources and time spent on managing data.

 - Library of Connectors – Well-built top ETL tools should offer native connectivity to a range of structured and unstructured, modern and legacy, and on-premise and cloud data sources.
 This is important because one of the core ETL jobs of different ETL software is to enable the bi-directional movement of data between the vast variety of internal and external data sources that an enterprise utilizes.